Matthew-Berthoud/titles-and-likes-ML/README.md

 # titles-and-likes-ML
-KNN prediction of number of likes based on article title
+KNNR prediction of number of likes based on cosine similarity of article titles